jsbisht/aws-developer-associate/cloud-formation.md

 - Fn::GetAZs
 - Fn::Select

-**NOTE**: If you have badly configured VPC (say default VPC where you have deleted subnets), then GetAZs might not return all the AZ's.
+> If you have badly configured VPC (say default VPC where you have deleted subnets), then GetAZs might not return all the AZ's.

 ![img](./imgs/cloud-formation/CloudFormationFnGetAZs.webp)